-- if the activity is undertaken as a performance requirement under the Building Code in relation to the premises - if, at the time the activity is undertaken, the person proposing to create the VEEC is a person whose accreditation is suspended - if the activity is not undertaken in accordance with the provisions of the Australian Consumer Law, the Electricity Safety Act 1998, the Gas Safety Act 1997, the Occupational Health and Safety Act 2004 or the Building Act 1993, and regulations under any of these Acts
+- if, at the time the activity is undertaken, the person proposing to create the VEEC is a person whose accreditation is suspended - if the activity is not undertaken in accordance with the provisions of the Australian Consumer Law, the Electricity Safety Act 1998, the Gas Safety Act 1997, the Occupational Health and Safety Act 2004 or the Building Act 1993, and regulations under any of these Acts - if any person who undertakes any part of an activity has not complied with the code of conduct - if the product installed is not listed on the VEU Register of Products at the time the VEEC is created with the exception of certain products which are listed on the GEMS register (products installed under activities 22, 24, 25, 31 and 32), AEMO approved products for public lighting upgrade (under activity 27), gas products installed under activities 37 to 42 of the program and all products installed under the PBA methods except for lighting products

-- if any person who undertakes any part of an activity has not complied with the code of conduct - if the product installed is not listed on the VEU Register of Products at the time the VEEC is created - with the exception of certain products which are listed on the GEMS register (products installed under activities 22, 24, 25, 31 and 32), AEMO load table for public lighting, gas products installed under activities 37 to 42 of the program and all products excepting lighting products installed under the PBA methods - if the activity is undertaken in a scheduled activity premises unless the activity is undertaken on or after the day on which a notice is given in relation to those premises.
+• if the activity is undertaken in a scheduled activity premises unless the activity is undertaken on or after the day on which a notice is given in relation to those premises.

-For more information about scheduled activity premises and their requirements under the program, access our large energy users' scheduled activity premises quide at www.esc.vic.qov.au/veu-sap.
+For more information about scheduled activity premises and their requirements under the program, access our large energy users' scheduled activity premises guide at www.esc.vic.gov.au/veu-sap.

-3.3 When can accredited persons create VEECs?
+4.3.
+When can accredited persons create VEECs?